Explore Dynamic Strength → Strength that moves

 Same tool.
 Different stimulus each session.

-A 10cm platform feels manageable.
-A 20cm platform feels demanding.
+A 10cm aerobic step platform feels manageable.
+A 20cm adjustable step feels demanding.
 Same movement, different load.

 • Start low and build gradually